Kaef/ulisp-esp/README.md

 # ulisp-esp
-A version of the Lisp programming language for ESP32-based boards
+A version of the Lisp programming language for ESP32-based boards, supporting 4MB PSRAM.

 For more information see: http://www.ulisp.com/show?21T5